 - Arson endangering persons – In conjunction with the above definition…

-This is by no means intended to be an exhaustive list.
-There are a number of other property related crimes which fall under the purview of arson.
+This is by no means intended to be a fully exhaustive list.
+There are a number of other property related crimes which also fall under the purview of arson.
 If you have been charged with any crime which you know or expect to be related to arson, you should contact counsel immediately.

 How Can an Attorney Help Me?

-As you can see in the provided definitions of arson, intent and/or manner of action or inaction are crucial to the crime.
+As you can see from the provided definitions of arson, intent and/or manner of action or inaction are vital in determining the crime.
 Each above example requires either intent or recklessness.
-It is the prosecution's burden to prove either one.
-Your counsel will endeavor to prevent them from doing so and ensure that any court or jury is well aware of the prosecution's burden.
+It is the prosecution’s burden to prove either one, depending on the charges.
+Your counsel will endeavor to prevent them from doing so, and ensure that any court or jury is well aware of the prosecution’s burden.
 Counsel will gather evidence and/or witnesses to call intent or recklessness into question.
-Assuming the prosecution is able to make their case, otherwise, this is the element upon which the case will hinge.
+Assuming the prosecution is able to make their case, otherwise, this is the element upon which the case will rest.

-As you can see, this legal element is crucial to resolving your case and you would be best served by retaining counsel to do so.
+As you can see, this legal element is essential to resolving your case, and you would be best served by retaining counsel to do so.
+A good lawyer often means the difference between a favorable result and an unfavorable one.
 The Law Offices of Greg Prosmushkin, P.C. is ready to fight for you.
-Call today to schedule an appointment.
+Call today to schedule an appointment, and a free consultation.